 The Department has 18 full-time and 10 part-time faculty, and offers performance experiences in large organizations, as well as small ensembles.
 The department's nationally recognized faculty, coupled with excellent resources and advanced technology, provide serious students with an engaging music education.
 Performance ensembles regularly tour regionally and internationally to perform in some of the most prestigious performance halls in the world, including the following: Carnegie Hall, Lincoln Center's Avery Fisher Hall, the Kimmel Center and the Kennedy Center.

 The Kutztown campus also boasts extraordinary and expanding facilities.
 Old Main, which houses many of the music activities, includes state-of-the-art practice facilities, an electronics lab featuring up-to-the-minute technology, a digital recording studio, and an extensive collection of percussion instruments.
 Old Main also features the Georgian Room, an exquisite mid-19th century recital facility with a Steinway concert grand piano, one of the finest in the nation.
 Across the street from Old Main is Schaeffer Auditorium, a beautiful turn-of-the-century building where the Department of Music presents large ensemble concerts as well as chamber ensemble recitals.
-Schaeffer Auditorium is currently undergoing a grand renovation and expansion.
-The 14,000 square foot expansion will house two new large rehearsal halls, a recital/lecture hall, practice rooms, music classrooms, chamber music rehearsal rooms, music library, instrument and uniform storage, lockers, lounge, and new dressing rooms, amongst many other renovations to accommodate the rapidly growing music program.
+The Schaeffer Auditorium reopened for the Fall 2013 semester with a grand renovation and 14,000 square foot expansion including two new large rehearsal halls, a recital/lecture hall, practice rooms, music classrooms, chamber music rehearsal rooms, music library, instrument and uniform storage, lockers, lounge, and new dressing rooms, amongst many other renovations to accommodate the rapidly growing music program.